Wandalen/wTools/module/move/unilang_instruction_parser/task/plan.md

 ### Notes & Insights
 *   The persistent "unexpected closing delimiter" error in `src/parser_engine.rs` suggests a deeper issue with file writing or an invisible character.
 Reverting to a monolithic function is a problem decomposition strategy to isolate the issue.
+*   **[Increment 5.1 | 2025-07-20 19:17 UTC]** The `let skip = ...` compilation error in `strs_tools/src/string/split.rs` at line 518 is a persistent and unusual syntax error, suggesting a deeper compiler issue or corrupted file state.
+This was due to the `let skip = ...` statement being incorrectly inserted into the `where` clause of `SplitOptions` instead of the `next` function of `SplitIterator`.
+*   **[Increment 5.1 | 2025-07-20 19:19 UTC]** The `module/core/strs_tools/tests/smoke_test::debug_strs_tools_trailing_semicolon_space` test was failing because `strs_tools::string::split` produced an extra empty split at the end when there was trailing whitespace after a delimiter, and the `STRIPPING` logic was applied before the `skip` logic.
+The fix involved moving the `skip` logic to *after* the `STRIPPING` logic in `SplitIterator::next`, ensuring that empty strings resulting from stripping are correctly skipped if `PRESERVING_EMPTY` is false.

 ### Changelog
 *   [Increment 1 | 2025-07-20 14:39 UTC] Integrated `strs_tools` for tokenization and unescaping.
 Fixed `strs_tools::unescape_str` to correctly handle `\'`.
 Updated `parse_single_instruction_from_rich_items` to handle empty input and leading dots.
 *   [Increment 2 | 2025-07-20 14:39 UTC] Implemented `parse_multiple_instructions` with error handling for empty instruction segments and trailing delimiters.
 Refined `ParseError` display.
 Aligned test expectations in `syntactic_analyzer_command_tests.rs` and `argument_parsing_tests.rs` with `spec.md` rules.
 *   [Increment 3 | 2025-07-20 14:46 UTC] Reverted `parser_engine.rs` to a monolithic function and fixed the "Empty instruction" error for input ".".
 *   [Increment 4 | 2025-07-20 14:47 UTC] Reintroduced `parse_command_path` and `parse_arguments` helper functions into `parser_engine.rs`.
+*   [Increment 5 | 2025-07-20 17:38 UTC] Addressed doc tests, resolved warnings, and added test matrices to all test files.
+*   [Increment 5.1 | 2025-07-20 19:19 UTC] Resolved compilation error and fixed `strs_tools` trailing semicolon space test.